shubhamprkash/LetsUpgrade-Essentials/README.md

 # LetsUpgrade-Essentials
-Learning coding and certification from skill India and NSDC under the guidance from Letsupgrade community and internet resources.
+Learning coding and certification from skill India and NSDC.
+Under the guidance from Letsupgrade community and internet resources.